enthdegree/kobo-emacs/README.md

 cp -r $BUILD_SYSROOT/opt/arm-kobo-linux-gnueabihf/arm-kobo-linux-gnueabihf/sysroot/* $BUILD_SYSROOT
 ```

+Symlink all the toolchain bins in`$SYSROOT/opt/arm-kobo-linux-gnueabihf/bin` to un-prefixed versions in `$SYSROOT/bin`.
+(TODO: paste here the ash loops that do this).

-Inside `opt/` include an environment setup script `opt/env.sh` to help use the toolchain on the device:
+At `opt/env.sh` write a script to help use the toolchain on the device:
 ```
 # Set some useful environment variables for the kobo native toolchain (mainly `PATH`, `SYSROOT` and `CFLAGS`)